Loan Against LIC Policy: Interest Rate, Eligibility & Benefits

 • Repayment options – Flexibility in repayment adds to convenience.

-Risks associated with loan against LIC policy
+Risks of loan against LIC policy

 As with any loan, there are a few things to watch out for: